texfaq/texfaq.github.io/FAQ-repeat-set.md

 date: 2014-06-10
 ---

-# Repeating something for each 'thing' in a set

 As another question
 ([repeating something a given number of times](FAQ-repeat-num)) explains, TeX is not explicitly designed for 'regular' programming